Milestones

 CSK crossed a new milestone in 2008 when Kerala Kala Mandalam chose it to inaugurate its much-acclaimed ‘Noorarang’ programme (100 kathakali performances) which was to be staged along the length and breadth of the state.
 It is a measure of the high esteem in which CSK is held by its peers.

 Similarly it was simply flattering when in 2008 the Ernakulam Press Club together with the prestigious National School of Drama selected CSK to present a nine-day drama festival in honour of Kavalam Narayana Panicker, the doyen of Malayalam stage, on his 80th birthday.
 The celebration also marked the 40th anniversary of the Press Club.
 The festival was a huge affair in which workshops and discussions everyday were followed by top-class stage presentations by troupes from various parts of the state.
+Thanks to our partners, you can find online to suit every preference and budget, from budget to top-of-the-range super stylish models.

 Yet another milestone was marked when Avishkar Kala Kendra, established in memory of the famous harmonist Kottaram Sankunni Nair, chose CSK as venue for Avishkar Kalolsavam in celebration of its anniversary.
 It was a three-day affair in which dancers and musicians of repute featured.